 Conversations-focused notification management makes Android 11 the best platform for messaging.

 I get hundreds of notifications a day, and it's easier to have all conversations bundled in a separate section altogether — this is one of those features that you have to use for a while to truly appreciate how good it is.
-You get inline replies and the option to change the priority level at a per-contact basis, giving you fine-tuned control over just who shows up in the Conversations category.
+You get inline replies and the option to change the priority level on a per-contact basis, giving you fine-tuned control over just who shows up in the Conversations category.

 Google's own messaging strategy is still convoluted, but at least when it comes to collating messages from other services, the Conversations category is a big step forward.